nihk/products/README.md

+This is a base project I use for take home assignments.

-This project divides its features in Gradle modules.
+It divides its features in Gradle modules.
 This structure makes clear the boundaries of each module, e.g. the `productlist` module has only the dimens.xml, strings.xml, layout files, et al., that it cares about.